davidjspooner/repoxy/requirements/ui/panels/24_ui_panel_repository_browser.md

 - **Empty**
   - If the repository type has **no repositories or folders**:
-    - Show empty state message.
+    - Show empty state message in the tree column (e.g. “No repositories configured for this type.”).
   - If a folder has **no files**:
     - File List shows a “No files in this folder” message.